danwley/danley/content/publications/diverse-global-amortised/index.md

 ---
-title: "Diverse and Amortised Counterfactual Explanations for Uncertainty Estimates"
+title: "Diverse, Global and Amortised Counterfactual Explanations for Uncertainty Estimates"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here